Accelerating internal dimensions and nonzero positive cosmological constant

 The above result shows that the equations of this section admit solutions with nonzero $\lambda$.
-(10.34), which is the generalization of (10.10) to the case $c \neq 0$, shows that $\lambda$ must take nonzero values because $c$ in (10.17) does so.
-In addition, (10.38) requires that $\lambda$ must be positive because $q_0$ and $b_0$ are real.
-This positive $\lambda$, however, must be very small because it is of the same order as $c$ by (10.34).
-For instance, if $\triangle V$ in (10.17) is given by the effective Lagrangian in \cite{10}, then $c$, and therefore $\lambda$ must at least be of an order ${\alpha^{\prime}}^3$.
+(7.47), which is the generalization of (7.23) to the case $c \neq 0$, shows that $\lambda$ takes nonzero values because $c$ in (7.30) does so.
+In addition, (7.51) requires that $\lambda$ must be positive because $q_0$ and $b_0$ are real.
+This positive $\lambda$, however, must be very small because it is of the same order as $c$ by (7.47).
+For instance, if $\triangle V$ in (7.30) is given by the effective Lagrangian in \cite{10}, then $c$, and therefore $\lambda$ must at least be of an order ${\alpha^{\prime}}^3$.
 Besides this, $c$ also contains the function $\chi^{1/2} (y)$.
-In the simple compactifications with $G_{(3)}=0$ this function takes the form \cite{6}
+In the limit $G_{(3)} \rightarrow 0$ this function takes the form \cite{6}